Success Stories

 Zane Vogel

-President & CEO Spiritus Systems
+President & CEO of Spiritus Systems

 “From two women in an attic to getting three offers from the Sharks on Shark Tank, we’ve seen our Southern Pines handbag company grow considerably since opening our first retail store in 2015.”